 It’s connected to a 4X4 MIMO LTE external antenna from Parsec called the Husky Pro.

 The Pepwave can run 2 SIM cards simultaneously, and bond them into a single connection using VPN like software called Speedfusion.
 This service is great and allows Zoom and Slack video calls to continue uninterrupted even if 3 SIM cards went down, as long as 1 stays up.
 There is a hosted version of the software called Speedfusion Cloud or you can download the FusionHub image and deploy it on your own infrastructure.

-T-Mobile had a 100 gigabyte for $55 data only plan (via calling customer support only when I signed up, it’s sort of hidden) which I also have in my Pepwave completing the three carrier coverage trifecta.
-This is also a first party post paid plan which means it’ll take something heinous on my part to get my T-Mobile account closed.
-Sadly this plan is no longer available
+T-Mobile had a 100 gigabyte for $50 data only plan (via calling customer support only when I signed up, it’s sort of hidden) which I also have in my Pepwave completing the three carrier coverage trifecta.
+Sadly this plan is no longer available.

 My NAS is a Synology 420+ with 40TB storage (20TB usable, mirrored pairs WD Reds).
 I’m using it to backup our photos, videos, and run Plex.